How To Winterize Your Home

-Cold weather preparation doesn’t take much and includes many small tasks that don’t seem like they accomplish much on their own.
-Combined with their powers, they will save you money and keep your family cozy all season long.
+Cold weather preparation doesn’t take much time and includes many small tasks that don’t seem to be accomplished independently.
+However, combined with their powers, they will save money and keep your family cozy all season.
 We’ll start with the easiest and cheapest solutions and move on from there.

 Replace your weatherstripping

 Weatherstripping is the fastest and most inexpensive way to reduce heat loss.
-First, take a look at any door that leads to the outside.
-If there is light coming in around the edges, then it’s time for new weatherstripping.
-You can pick up weatherstripping at any local hardware store for less than ten dollars, and replacing it could save you hundreds on your electric bill.
+First, examine any door leading to the outside.
+If light is coming in around the edges, it’s time for new weatherstripping.
+You can buy weatherstripping at any local hardware store for less than ten dollars; replacing it could save you hundreds on your electric bill.

 Use heavier drapes and rugs.

-Using heavier drapes during cold months can provide an extra layer of insulation to your windows.
-Regular glass windows are terrible at keeping the heat in, and rich fabric can help stop heat loss.
-Heavy rugs also provide an extra layer of insulation to the floor.
+During cold months, heavier drapes can provide extra insulation for your windows.
+Regular glass windows are terrible at keeping heat in; rich fabric can help stop heat loss.
+Heavy rugs also offer an additional layer of insulation for the floor.
 The added benefit is that you won’t have to step onto cold tile or hardwood floors when you get out of bed in the morning.

 Clean or change your furnace filters

-Dirty furnace filters mean your furnace must work harder to heat your home.
+Dirty furnace filters require your furnace to work harder to heat your home.
 Checking filters is an easy fix, but it’s often overlooked.
-If your furnace is having to work harder, that also means that you could be spending more money on our energy bills than you need to.
+If your furnace has to work harder, you could spend more on energy bills than you need to.

 Many new thermostats can learn your family’s habits and will adjust accordingly.
 This helps with heating costs because the thermostat can automatically adjust up or down depending on if someone is home.
 This one is a little more advanced than some of our other tips, so if you don’t feel comfortable doing it yourself, enlist a professional’s help.